Ummi-azeez/printf/README.md

 This ia my first collaborative project on ALX.
-It is done by Abdulazeez Aishah and Paul Asiimwe
+It is done by Abdulazeez Aishah and Itohowo Udak